MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

 Error messages when you email RM Statements in Microsoft Dynamics GP: [Unknown Error or Insufficient Memory](https://community.dynamics.com/gp/b/dynamicsgp/posts/error-messages-when-you-email-rm-statements-in-microsoft-dynamics-gp-unknown-error-or-insufficient-memory)

 Use default report and Template and make sure the Template is the one marked with an asterisk (`*`).
-[If the default works, check the bookmarks on the modified template](https://community.dynamics.com/gp/b/dynamicsgp/posts/what-are-bookmarks-and-how-are-they-used-in-microsoft-dynamics-gp-s-word-templates)
+If default emails, review modified template for [bookmarks](https://community.dynamics.com/gp/b/dynamicsgp/posts/what-are-bookmarks-and-how-are-they-used-in-microsoft-dynamics-gp-s-word-templates) hyperlinks, anchors, and even the size of the document example.
+RM Statement to show line item detail for all invoices would a very large statement for some customers.

+**Set Template to Default Original/Canned Report.**
+1. Microsoft Dynamics GP menu >> Tools >> Setup >> System >> User Security
+2. Select the username and company.
+3. Click on the 'Alternate/Modified Forms and Reports ID:' link at the bottom of the window.
+4. In the Alternate/Modified Forms and Reports window select the following:
+      Product: Microsoft Dynamics GP
+      Type: Reports
+      Series: All
+5. CLick the plus button to expand the module folder. i.e. Purchasing
+6. Click the plus button to expand the report. i.e. Check Remittance (If the report is not on the list at all then you do not have a modified option, please move to step 10.)
+7. Select the default/canned 'Microsoft Dynamics GP' optiopn.
+(Do NOT select modified here)
+8. Click Save, Save, and Close.
+9. Go to Reports >> Template Maintenance
+10. In the Report Template Maintenance window, click the bar at the top that says 'Click here to select a report'.
+11. Select the option for 'More Reports' on the Drop-Down list.
+      Product: Microsoft Dynamics GP
+      Series: Purchasing
+      Status: Original
+12. Select '*Check Remittance' from the list and Click 'Select'.
+13. In the Report Template Maintenance window, highlight 'Check Remittance*'
+14. Click on the Assign >> Company button on the menu bar.
+15. Check the company that you are testing the process in.
+16. Highlight a company ans click 'Set Default'.
+17. Check the box next to 'Check Remittance*'
+18. Click Save, Save, and Close

+**Remove Have Replies Sent to on both the Message ID and E-mail setup.**
+The Message Setup window can be found using the either pathing:
+System wide
+Administration >> Setup >> Company >> E-mail Message Setup
+Administration >> Setup >> Company >> Workflow >> E-mail Message Setup

+Module specific
+Sales >> Setup >> E-mail Settings
+Purchasing >> Setup E-mail Settings

-Remove all email addresses being used and reenter them.
+Remove and re-enter all associated email addresses.
 Make sure that there are no odd characters such as ^ or a Tab.
+Email Addresses can be found using either pathing:
+Administration >> Setup >> Company >> Internet Information

+**NOTE**
+If **Email Addresss based on Doc Type** is enabled:
-This issue can occur with all reports, and these can be caused by MessageID issues or Reply To issues.
+(Sales >> Cards >> Customer >> select a customer >> E-mail >> enable email address based on document type >> Email Address) (Purchasing >> Cards >> Vendor >> select a vendor >> E-mail >> enable email address based on document type >> Email Address) This issue can occur with all reports, and these can be caused by MessageID issues or Reply To issues.
 Make sure to remove all MessageIDs and Reply To emails.

 * If you still have issues, you may want to create a Fiddler trace that will be more specific of the problem.